As Johnson waits, UK police seek cuts to 'partygate' report

 Gray is looking into almost 20 incidents.
 This week police opened an inquiry into an undisclosed smaller number of them found to meet the force’s criteria for investigating the “most serious and flagrant” breaches of coronavirus rules.

-Police have handed out tens of thousands of fines for breaching coronavirus rules since 2020, with miscreants facing a maximum fine of 10,000 pounds ($13,500).
+Police have handed out tens of thousands of fines for breaching pandemic regulations since 2020, with miscreants facing a maximum fine of 10,000 pounds ($13,500).

 Johnson has promised to publish Gray’s report in full and to address Parliament about its findings.
 He has denied personal wrongdoing and said he has “absolutely no intention” of resigning.